The Exclusive Collection of The BookFest Books

 Learn how these troublemakers rewrote the rules and invented the future.
 Order Troublemakers: Silicon Valley’s Coming of Age on Amazon today.

 This is not all—The BookFest website houses over fifty books in the Fall edition.
 For more fascinating books by your favorite authors, visit The BookFest Books page.
-You’re Invited to attend The BookFest® Fall 2020 on Saturday, October 24, and Sunday, October 25, 2020.
-The best part, it’s free to attend!
-Just visit this website during the event.
-There will be Panel Discussions; Live Ask an Author Chats; Spooky Author Readings presented by The Horror Writers Association’s LA Chapter and Vertikal Life Magazine; Virtual Booths; A fun scavenger hunt, and of course, the Giveaways sponsored by Owl Crate and Books That Make You.
+The BookFest® Fall 2020 happened on Saturday, October 24, and Sunday, October 25, 2020, but if you missed it, you can still check out the videos!
+There were Panel Discussions; Live Ask an Author Chats; Spooky Author Readings presented by The Horror Writers Association’s LA Chapter and Vertikal Life Magazine; Virtual Booths; A fun scavenger hunt, and of course, the Giveaways sponsored by Owl Crate and Books That Make You.
 Don’t miss out.
-Sign up now and get the insider info about The BookFest.
+Sign up for the newsletter to get future info on the next The BookFest.